UrbanIntelligence/WPI-DS551-Fall24/Project3/README.md

 * For the  Atari wrapper, install the following two items: `pip install -U "ray[rllib]" ipywidgets`
 * For successfully running code, you may also need to install the following item: `pip install --upgrade scipy numpy`.
 * For video recording in testing, install the following three items: `pip install moviepy`, `pip install ffmpeg`.
-* When testing, for nice output on the terminal, you need to install tqdm: `pip install -c conda-forge tqdm`
+* When testing, for nice output on the terminal, you need to install tqdm: `pip install tqdm`

 ## How to run :
 training DQN: